daningu/daningu.github.io/_posts/2020-04-08-Setting-Up-A-VM-Lab.md

   - target/vulnerable images (I source mine from [vulnhub](https://www.vulnhub.com/) or connect to [hackthebox](https://www.hackthebox.eu/))

 Notes for the downloads:
-  * for pfsense: make sure you download a AMD64 and ISO of pfsense
+  * for pfsense: make sure you download a AMD64 and ISO image of pfsense
   * kali: get a virtualbox image (64-bit) for convenience

 Installation & Configuration:

-  1.
+1. Install virtualbox
+2. Import the kali ova into virtualbox
+3. Start the kali image and make sure it works (login changed recently to kali/kali instead of root/toor)
+4. Create a new Virtual Machine for pfsense
+  a.
+Name: pfsense
+  b.
+Type: BSD
+  c.
+Version: FreeBSD (64-bit)
+  d.
+RAM: 512MB (or more if you have the luxury)
+  e.
+Create a virtual hard disk --> ~6GB --> VDI --> Dynamically allocated

   ---WIP---